cadecuddy/spotisync/README.md

 A (RUST!)
 CLI program that lets users export their spotify playlist(s) to CSV or TXT files.

+## Features

+- Download playlists to FLAC or MP3
+- With cover art?
+- Export playlists to CSV, TXT, or JSON

 ### Requirements

 - [ ] Authenticate with spotify